crypto-org-chain/chain-docs/docs/chain-details/module_bank.md

-## `bank` module
+### `bank` module

 ### Introduction

 `bank` module tracks and provides query support for the total supply of all assets used in the application.
+It also supports token transfer functionalities

 Specifically, the total supply is updated whenever a token is

 - **Minted**, e.g. Token created by the [mint](./module_mint) module; or
 - **Burned**, e.g. Token distorted by the [slashing](./module_slashing) module.